 One of the first things to check about any broker before you deposit any funds is exactly how to get them back.
 Here at Business24-7, we have heard several scare stories about people not fully understanding the ins and outs of a broker’s withdrawal policy – and others never being able to withdraw their funds at all.
 In this article, we focus on how to withdraw your money from IQ Option, one of the world’s leading trading platforms.
-If you want to find out more about the broker than you should check out the review here.
+If you want to find out more about the broker then you should check out the review here.

 Bank card withdrawals

 Navigate to the Withdraw Funds tab to get started with the fund withdrawal process.
-Select your favoured method, enter the amount you would like to take out, and then confirm your choices.
+Select your favored method, enter the amount you would like to take out, and then confirm your choices.
 IQ Option works hard to ensure that withdrawals carried out this way are effected the same day.
 However, if you withdraw outside working hours or on weekends, then expect your money to take up to 3 days.
 Payments made from bank to bank may take slightly longer.
 Although IQ Option transfers the money to your bank instantly, there may be a delay of up to 3 weeks (21 days) for the money to be transferred from the bank to your account.

 If you do not receive your funds within this three-week period, you would need to take the following steps:

-- Prepare a bank statement featuring its logo, authorised signature, and stamp (for printed and electronic versions)
+- Prepare a bank statement featuring its logo, authorized signature, and stamp (for printed and electronic versions)

 - It must cover the period from the date of the deposit (of these funds) to the current date and must contain the first 6 and last 4 digits of your bank card number